wu87988622/ohara/docs/src/custom_stream.rst

    }

 .. note::
-   The following methods we provided belongs to Ohara StreamApp, which has many powerful and friendly features.
+   The following methods we provided belongs to Ohara Stream, which has many powerful and friendly features.
 Native Kafka Streams API does not have these methods.

-.. _streamapp-init-method:
+.. _stream-init-method:

 init() method
 ~~~~~~~~~~~~~

 After we find the user custom class, the first method will be called by
-StreamApp is **init()**.
+Stream is **init()**.
 This is an optional method that can be used for
 user to initialize some external data source connections or input
 parameters.

-.. _streamapp-config-method:
+.. _stream-config-method:

 config() method
 ~~~~~~~~~~~~~~~

-In a streamApp application, you may want to configure your own parameters.
-We support a method here to help you define a custom streamDefinitions list in streamApp.
-The details of streamDefinitions are list :ref:`here <streamapp-setting-definitions>`.
+In a stream application, you may want to configure your own parameters.
+We support a method here to help you define a custom streamDefinitions list in stream.
+The details of streamDefinitions are list :ref:`here <stream-setting-definitions>`.

 In the following example, we want to add a custom definition which is used to define "join topic":